Bloomberg's $10M Super Bowl ad posts misleading stat on child gun deaths

 In 2013, he founded Everytown for Gun Safety, which has worked to pass gun control legislation, and in 2018, he spent $110 million to elect candidates who support gun safety in the midterm elections.

-BLOOMBERG SLAMS 'DISGUSTING' DNC FOR CHANGING DEBATE RULES APPARENTLY TO ACCOMMODATE BLOOMBERG
+MICHAEL MOORE SLAMS 'DISGUSTING' DNC FOR NEW DEBATE RULES THAT HELP BLOOMBERG

 "Bloomberg cherry-picked aspects of the story to push his agenda."